 We are actively monitoring our liquidity position and remain focused on managing our inventory and other working capital requirements.
-We are continuing to target two percent of sales for capital expenditures and are prioritizing those related to safety and strategic investments.
+We are continuing to target two percent of sales for capital expenditures and are prioritizing those related to safety, strategic investments, and sustainability initiatives.
 We believe that cash generated from operations and our commercial paper program will satisfy our operating needs for the foreseeable future.

-We have committed cash outflow related to long-term debt, operating lease agreements, and postretirement benefit obligations.
+We have committed cash outflow related to long-term debt, operating and financing lease agreements, and postretirement benefit obligations.
 Refer to Notes 10, 11, and 12 respectively, of Part II, Item 8 of this Annual Report on Form 10-K for further discussion.